jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 ## Common Use Cases

 The DropDown's API had to have default behavior, and the Picklist use case was chosen to be that default.
 However, the API is very configurable to allow consumers to handle almost any use case.
 These are some examples of relatively common use cases.

 ### DropDown with DatePicker

 While the `<DropDown />` API is optimized for the `<Picklist />` use case, it can contain any element.
-Here is an example of a `<XUIDatePicker />` inside of a `<DropDown />`:

 ```
 const XUIDatePicker = require('./datepicker').default;